-How the staffing shortage puts patients at risk
+How the Nurse staffing shortage puts patients at risk

 Safe nurse-to-patient ratios are critical for both patient care and nurse retention.
 Despite the adverse risks, nurses across the nation must care for more patients than recommended because of the staffing shortage.